Call us today: (800) 716-7608

 Freight costs can be influenced by a variety of factors, including:

-• Distance: The farther the distance between the origin and destination, the higher the freight costs are likely to be.
+• Distance: The farther the distance between the origin and destination, the higher the freight costs.

 • Weight and volume: Freight carriers typically charge based on weight and volume, so heavier or bulkier shipments will generally cost more.